SBRI19005U Pharma I – Drug Discovery and Preclinical Development

 • Communicate professionally with the various specialist groups within the area of development of medicines.

-Course literature will be published on Absalon.
+The course literature will be listed on Absalon.

 • Category